sagamusix/JDTools/readme.md

 List all the contents of a SysEx dump (or any of the other supported input formats) by invoking `JDTools list <input.syx>`.
 This also lists objects that JDTools cannot convert (such as the JD-800 display area), but the actual contents are not shown for most of them.
 Useful for easily creating a patch listing of your banks.

 # Version History

+## v0.13 (2022-09-03)

+- Converting to SVD format now allows to specify an optional parameter to specify the destination position of the patches, so that e.g. bank A can be preserved and converted patches are written to bank B instead.
+- JD-800 and JD-990 setups can now be converted to BIN / SVD / SVZ as well.
+They are written to a separate files (so if the patches are written to "Patches.bin", the setup ends up in "Patches.setup.bin").
+Every key is converted to a separate patch.

 ## v0.12 (2022-08-04)